wikimedia/composer-merge-plugin/README.md

 Merge multiple composer.json files at [Composer] runtime.

-Composer Merge Plugin is intended to allow easier dependency management for applications which ship a composer.json file and expect some deployments to install additional Composer managed libraries.
+Composer Merge Plugin is intended to allow easier dependency management for applications that ship a composer.json file and expect some deployments to install additional Composer managed libraries.
 It does this by allowing the application's top level `composer.json` file to provide a list of optional additional configuration files.
 When Composer is run it will parse these files